FOSTER

 What do you need to become a Foster Parent?

-You need to have a little extra time each day to care for and play with your foster pet, so that he or she is well socialized when its time to move into a new adoptive home.
-Your personal pets should be current on vaccines and heartworm prevention, including Bordatella for dogs.
-You should have a safe environment to keep the animal, preferably a fenced in yard however that is not always required.
+You need to have a little extra time each day to care for and play with your foster pet, so that he or she is well socialized when it's time to move into a new adoptive home.
+Your personal pets should be current on vaccines and heartworm prevention, including Bordetella for dogs.
+You should have a safe environment to keep the animal, including a fenced in yard for all dogs.

 What do we provide?

 We provide information and support so that your experience will be a positive one.
 We also provide all the necessities - food, cat litter, crates, bowls, blankets, collars and leashes.
 FCAR also provides all veterinary care that the animal may need, including vaccinations, testing, medications, and examinations.
 There is no cost to you.
-Simply call us and coordinate a time to return your foster pet to our shelter.
+Simply call us and coordinate a time to return your foster pet to our shelter for any veterinary visits.
 We will take the animal to our veterinarian and will contact you once complete.

 How long will the foster pet be in your home?